 Our training hospitals aim to enrich your medical learning experience while fostering continuity of care and encouraging the instruction of interpersonal skills, professionalism, and system-based practice.
-The organization of the teaching service encourages mentorship and instruction in the basics, as well as the nuances, of managing patients in the hospital and in an outpatient setting.
+The organization of the teaching service encourages mentorship and instruction in the basics, as well as the nuances, of managing patients both in the hospital and in an outpatient setting.

 The Mount Sinai Hospital